List of awards and nominations received by Tiffany Haddish

 Tiffany Haddish is an American stand-up comedian and actress known for her appearances in film and television.
 She garnered critical acclaim for her performance in the comedy film Girls Trip (2017) and received various critics awards nominations.
 She also won a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her hosting gig on Saturday Night Live in 2018.
-She also received her first Grammy Award nomination in 2019 for Best Spoken Word Album for The Last Unicorn before winning Best Comedy Album for Black Mitzvah in 2021.
+She also received her first Grammy Award nomination in 2019 for Best Spoken Word Album for The Last Black Unicorn before winning Best Comedy Album for Black Mitzvah in 2021.
 She is the second African-American to win the category after Whoopi Goldberg in 1986.

 Major associations

 Grammy Awards

 A Grammy Award is an award presented by the Recording Academy to recognize achievements in the music industry.

 Primetime Emmy Awards

 A Primetime Emmy Award is an American award bestowed by the Academy of Television Arts & Sciences in recognition of excellence in American primetime television programming.